 Ultimately, universities must focus upon licensing for the many (perhaps hundreds of thousands of) uses that go beyond fair use.
-We must learn more about transactionally based and subscription licenses, assess their strengths and weaknesses, and know when to exploit each type to most efficiently promote copyright compliance.
+We must learn more about transaction based and subscription licenses, assess their strengths and weaknesses, and know when to exploit each type to most efficiently promote copyright compliance.

-We also must provide support for staff who must negotiate license agreements for initial access to electronic works.
+We also must provide support for staff who must negotiate license agreements for access to electronic works.
 If we acquire sufficient access upfront, we may not need additional permissions for the uses that we know we'll need to make of electronic works.

 It's time to get serious